irisfaraway/soap-bot/README.md

 # soap-bot

-The bot is currently up and running at [@eldritchenders](https://twitter.com/eldritchenders).
+You can see the bot in action at [@eldritchenders](https://twitter.com/eldritchenders).
+The bot is deployed to Heroku.

 scraper.rb collects plot summaries for individual Eastenders episodes from the BBC website.